-Grilled Tomato Bread is bruschetta.
+Grilled Tomato Bread, like bruschetta the easiest tomato recipe ever!
 Rub garlic on grilled bread, sprinkle with salt, spread with tomato.
-The easiest tomato recipe ever!

-This is the time of year to enjoy the juiciness of a ripe tomato.
-You’ll enjoy them more at room temperature.
-Refrigeration reduces their flavor and aroma components, so store tomatoes above 50 degrees.
+Summer is the time of year to enjoy the juiciness of a ripe tomato.
+You’ll enjoy them more at room temperature because the flavor compounds are richer.
+Refrigeration reduces flavor and aroma components, so store tomatoes above 50 degrees.

 Tomatoes were thought to be poisonous until the nineteenth century.
 We got over that because today we eat them in amounts second only to the potato.
 On average, we eat more canned tomatoes than fresh.
 This could be because our season for fresh is so short.
 More likely it’s because tomatoes = pizza sauce.
 Pizza lovers contributes to this second place consumption rate.